Adult ADHD Counseling

 Motivation slips through your fingers.

 Sometimes this looks like walking from one room to the other and suddenly losing all motivation to do the task you’ve just set off to do.
-If you’ve got hyperactivity, the impulse to do something more engaging may inspire another late assignment.
+If you’ve got hyperactivity, the impulse to do something more engaging may cause another late assignment.
 Other times, procrastination occurs because of other distractions.
 You hop online with the intention of being productive and 3 hours later realize you’re watching a weird but entertaining YouTube channel.

 You’ve tried to keep up with calendar apps or maybe you have sticky notes everywhere on your desk.
 However, the constant reminders and notes everywhere don’t keep your mind focused.
 Instead they just cause an inner sense of chaos.